googleapis/google-cloud-python/packages/sqlalchemy-spanner/README.md

     spanner_interleave_in="team",
     spanner_interleave_on_delete_cascade=True,
 )
+client.add_is_dependent_on(team)

 client.create(engine)
 ```
+**Note**: Interleaved tables have a dependency between them, so the parent table must be created before the child table.
+When creating tables with this feature, make sure to call `add_is_dependent_on()` on the child table to request SQLAlchemy to create the parent table before the child table.

 ### Unique constraints
 Cloud Spanner doesn't support direct UNIQUE constraints creation.
 In order to achieve column values uniqueness UNIQUE indexes should be used.